TheRenegadeCoder/sample-programs-website/docs/projects/merge-sort/javascript/index.md

 {% endraw %}

-Merge Sort in Javascript was written by:
+[Merge Sort](https://sampleprograms.io/projects/merge-sort) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - Sumathi Varadharajan

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution